Bruxelles - Brussel

 Guided tours

-Visit Brussels offers guided tours on a variety of themes, which can be booked for a fee.
+Visit Brussels offers paid guided tours on various themes.
 Most museums also offer a guided alternative, usually for groups.
-Brussels has a network of greeters who are happy to show you around the city at your leisure.
-Info on www.visit.brussels
+Brussels has a network of greeters who are willing to take you around the city at your leisure.
+Info on https://www.visit.brussels/fr/visitors

 Smokers

-Smoking is forbidden in all closed places (museums, restaurants, cafes...).
+Smoking is prohibited in all enclosed areas (museums, restaurants, cafes...).
 Some closed places (like the airport) may have a dedicated smoking area.